ABOUT THE CONDITION

 Complications are grouped into the following categories:

+- Seroma.
 The cavity left in the neck after removing the thyroid and the thyroid lump can get filled with fluid.
-This is known as a seroma and happens in between one and seven out of every one hundred cases.
+This is known as a seroma and happens in between 1 and 7 out of every 100 cases.
 If this happens, you will experience swelling of the wound and sometimes feel a sensation of pressure.
 Seromas can be drained with a needle and syringe in the outpatient clinic, and you may need to have this done several times.

+- Bleeding and blood clots.
 A blood clot or haematoma can form under the skin.
 This is uncommon and can cause neck discomfort and visible swelling.
 In severe cases, it can cause pressure on the windpipe, resulting in breathing difficulty.
 If a haematoma forms, you may need to have another operation to remove the blood clot and a drain may be inserted.
-This happens in fewer than one in one hundred cases.
+This happens in fewer than 1 out of 100 cases.

+- Wound infection.
 A wound infection may cause pain, swelling and redness of the wound and skin.
-This happens in up to three out of one hundred cases.
+This happens in up to 3 out of every 100 cases.
 Factors such as diabetes and smoking can make this more likely.
 The infection is usually treated successfully with antibiotics.
 Pus may develop in the wound, but this is rare.
 If this happens, your surgeon may need to open the wound to drain the pus and wash it out.
 This is usually done under a general anaesthetic.

+- Superior laryngeal nerve weakness.
 The superior laryngeal nerve runs close to the blood vessels feeding the top part of the thyroid gland.
 It controls the tension of the vocal cords.
 Damage to this nerve may cause a change to the pitch of your voice, making it difficult to reach high notes when singing.
 You may find that your voice tires more easily.
-This is estimated to happen in up to five out of one hundred cases.
+This is estimated to happen in up to 5 out of 100 cases.
 It may be more significant to you if you use your voice professionally.

 AFTER THE SURGERY